 Knowing how to make a rose bouquet just right is a great skill to have.
-If you grow roses in the garden, you can make spectacular arrangements, saving a lot of money on store bought flowers.
+If you grow roses in the garden, you can make spectacular arrangements, saving a lot of money on store-bought flowers.
 Rose bouquets are pretty, smell great, and make lovely gifts or table centerpieces.
 With some helpful tips and a little practice, arranging roses is easy.

 Cutting Roses for Bouquets

 The first step in making a perfect bouquet is cutting the roses.
 This may seem simple, but there are some important things to remember when cutting flowers.
 First, start with a good pair of sharp scissors or shears.
 If they are too dull, they will crush the stem.
-A curved pair or sharp gardening shears is the best tool for the job.
+A curved pair of sharp gardening shears is the best tool for the job.

-Choose roses with petals just starting to open in order to get long lasting blooms for your arrangement.
+Choose roses with petals just starting to open in order to get long-lasting blooms for your arrangement.
 Cut roses in the morning when they are the most hydrated.
 When planning to cut roses, make sure they have been well watered.
 Cut the stems at an angle and close to the base of the rose bush.
 Place cut flowers immediately into a bucket of water.

 Perfect Do It Yourself Rose Bouquet

 When arranging roses in a vase or other vessel, consider the length of the stem.
 Trim as much off the bottom as needed, cutting at a 45-degree angle while the stems are submerged in water.
-Remove all of the leaves that would be under water in the vase.
+Remove all of the leaves that would be underwater in the vase.
 This will prevent rot.

 Cutting the stems to the desired length is one of the most important things you can do to change the look of your arrangement.
 Experiment with lengths and cut a little at a time to get it just how you want it.
-You can also use rubber bands to bundle a few roses together to achieve a more even looking arrangement.
+You can also use rubber bands to bundle a few roses together to achieve a more even-looking arrangement.